Omar4589/eCommerce-backend/README.md

 1. Clone the repository to your local machine.
 2. Run `npm install` to install  all the necessary dependencies.
 3. Create a `.env` file in the root directory and set up your database credentials.
-If you are unfamiliar with dotenv, you can read the documentation at [link here].
+If you are unfamiliar with dotenv, you can read the documentation [here](https://www.npmjs.com/package/dotenv).
 4. Open an integrated terminal using the schema.sql file in the db folder located in the root directory, log in to MySQL, and run `SOURCE schema.sql`.
 5. Switch to the database by runing `USE ecommerce_db` or the name of the database you specified in your .env file.
 6. Open an integrated terminal in the root directory and run `npm run seed` to seed the data to the database.